No. 4 Texas hosts Pierre and No. 24 Vanderbilt

 Austin, Texas; Thursday, 9 p.m.
 EST

-BOTTOM LINE: No. 24 Vanderbilt visits No. 4 Texas after Khamil Pierre scored 24 points in Vanderbilt’s 76-61 loss to the Ole Miss Rebels.
+BOTTOM LINE: No. 24 Vanderbilt faces No. 4 Texas after Khamil Pierre scored 24 points in Vanderbilt’s 76-61 loss to the Ole Miss Rebels.

-The Longhorns have gone 11-0 in home games.
-Texas ranks third in the SEC in team defense, allowing 56.4 points while holding opponents to 38.9% shooting.
+The Longhorns have gone 11-0 at home.
+Texas averages 12.7 turnovers per game and is 20-1 when it turns the ball over less than its opponents.

-Texas makes 48.3% of its shots from the field this season, which is 6.1 percentage points higher than Vanderbilt has allowed to its opponents (42.2%).
-Vanderbilt averages 7.0 made 3-pointers per game this season, 3.2 more made shots on average than the 3.8 per game Texas allows.
+Texas scores 84.6 points, 20.2 more per game than the 64.4 Vanderbilt gives up.
+Vanderbilt averages 7.0 made 3-pointers per game this season, 3.2 more made shots on average than the 3.8 per game Texas gives up.

-TOP PERFORMERS: Madison Booker is scoring 16.2 points per game and averaging 6.4 rebounds for the Longhorns.
-Taylor Jones is averaging 12.4 points and 6.1 rebounds over the last 10 games.
+TOP PERFORMERS: Madison Booker is shooting 49.0% and averaging 16.2 points for the Longhorns.
+Taylor Jones is averaging 12.4 points over the last 10 games.

-Mikayla Blakes is averaging 22.1 points and 2.4 steals for the Commodores.
-Pierre is averaging 19.5 points over the last 10 games.
+Iyana Moore averages 2.3 made 3-pointers per game for the Commodores, scoring 13.8 points while shooting 36.2% from beyond the arc.
+Mikayla Blakes is shooting 47.6% and averaging 24.5 points over the last 10 games.

 LAST 10 GAMES: Longhorns: 9-1, averaging 74.8 points, 33.6 rebounds, 16.1 assists, 9.2 steals and 4.7 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 58.9 points per game.